AlexHalogen/C_data_structures/README.md

 This is a collection of my implementation of some useful data structures in C.

-Inspirations for writing this library comes from my other project: Minecraft Dungeon Finder, where data structures like queues, vectors and hashmaps are required to write that Multi-threaded dungeon finder in C.
+Motivations for writing this library comes from my other project: [Minecraft Dungeon Finder](https://github.com/AlexHalogen/MC_DungeonFinder), where data structures like queues, vectors and hashmaps are required to write that Multi-threaded dungeon finder in C.

-All these code are written for the purpose of **practicing**, and they should not be used in production.
+All these code are written for the purpose of **practicing**, so they should not be used in production.

 Currently I have implemented: